antonmi/job_reactor/README.markdown

 ---------------------------------
 * Nodes will continue to work, but you won't be able to receive the results from node when you start the application again because all feedbacks are stored in memory.

-Job, callbacks and feedbacks
+Callbacks and feedbacks
 ============================
-'job', 'callbacks', 'errbacks', 'success feedback', and 'error feedback' helps you divide the __job__ into small relatively independent parts.
+'callbacks', 'errbacks', 'success feedback', and 'error feedback' helps you divide the __job__ into small relatively independent parts.

 To define `'job'` you use `JobReactor.job` method (see 'Quick start' section).
 The only arguments are 'job_name' and the block which is the job itself.